SecPlugs/bash-kit/docs/_detail.md

 #### How do I get started?

 Simply follow the download link, download the .sh files run them on any Linux system.
 They will work out of the box with no configuration.
-Read the comments in the scripts or the [Quick Start](https://docs.secplugs.com/bash-kit/docs/) to learn how to modify.
+Read the comments in the scripts or see the Quick Start section to see how to modify.

-To use additional features and the privacy of your own account, after registering in Secplugs.com, login with your username and create an API key to use with the scripts.
+To use additional features and the privacy of your own account, after registering with {brand-name}, login with your username and create an API key to use with the scripts.
-You can then use the Secplugs console to view activity, run reports and do deeper retrospective threat analysis.
+You can then use the {brand-name} portal to view activity, run reports and do deeper retrospective threat analysis.